m1nd Use Cases — Comprehensive Guide by Audience

 ### Use Case: CI Gate — Block Merge on Graph Incoherence

-Add m1nd as a CI gate that verifies every file touched by a PR stays ingest-clean:
+Add m1nd as one CI input that verifies every file touched by a PR stays

 # For each changed file in the PR: